• Skip to primary navigation

 • In a large frying pan over medium heat, melt the butter.
 Heat the butter until the milk deposits form and turn amber in color.
 Remove from heat and pour into a glass container.
 Make sure to pour all the specks into the glass.
 That is where the flavor is.

-1 cup Plus 2 tablespoon Unsalted butter
+1 cup Plus 2 TBSP Unsalted butter

 • Chill the butter for at least 4 hours or overnight.
 Chill until the butter is solid.
 You can freeze it to speed up the process.
 Then, pull the butter out on the counter for 2 hours until room temperature.